sisatech/vorteil-documentation/doc/getting-started/main_concepts/README.md

 # Main Concepts of Vorteil
-The main concepts of what Vorteil is.
+Important concepts within the Vorteil ecosystem.